bevry-archive/buildr/README.md

  }
 ```

-Providing you have the following directory structure:
+Which works great for the following app structure:

-- app
+> - app
 	- src
 		- scripts
 			- file1.js